coly-technologies/coly-technologies.github.io/coly-api.md

 For the remainder of this API documentation, we will describe the structure of the 'value' field and the potential FailCodes for each request.

-Although almost all requests return a 200 status code, there are a few exceptions:

-- `404`: The requested route doesn't exist.
-- `401`: The provided API key is invalid.
-- `500`: A system error occurred on our side.
-This is unintentional and will be addressed promptly.
-If this happens please get in touch with the team at Coly.